phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

  - Learn compartmentalization rules for BNG and add to our model
  - Explore the behavior of CheY

-## Include methylation in the model
+## Including methylation in the model

 Now let's add methylation states to model how *E. coli* can adapt to a higher attractant concentrations and bring back the tumbling frequency.
 The methylation states of the receptors store the *past* ligand concentrations.
 If we have a high level ligand-receptor binding, and that is consistent with the methylation states, then the cell doesn't need to decrease its tumbling frequency because no gradient is present.
 This is achieved by using higher methylation states to reflect higher past ligand concentration, leading to higher rates of autophosphorylation.
 This compensates for the low phosphorylation due to high levels of ligand binding.